semitrivial/jsonfmt/README.md

 add for each level of braces.
 On error, returns NULL and writes an error message to *errptr (if errptr != NULL).
 (The error message is not malloc'd and doesn't need freed.)
-On success, returns a malloc'd string containing beautified JSON.
+On success, returns a string containing beautified JSON.
+To free this string (and all others allocated by the library), call json_gc().

   char *json_format( const char *json, int indents, char **errptr )